leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 Magento offers the ability to gift wrap the entire order and/or individual items only, as well as send a gift receipt and include a printed card with the order.
 As noted earlier – if the Printed card setup in Magento carries a cost, this cost will in this version not be reflected in M3.

-For this example, we&#39;ll add gift wrapping to both the entire order as well as the first product on the order:
+For this example, we&#39;ll add gift wrapping to both the entire order as well as one product on the order:

 <kbd><img alt="Giftwrap header and line level charges" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/econnect-user-manual-ion-part2/giftwrap-chargeatheadandline.png"></kbd>